tzachi81/generators/README.md

 --------------------
 - Generator functions are iterator protocol functions that can break the 'Run-to-completion' paradigm.
-- Calling a generator function does not execute its body immediately, but retuns a Generator object instead. to execute its body, you have to call the .next() method by its object reference, like so:
+- Calling a generator function does not execute its body immediately, but retuns a Generator object instead.
+    To execute its body, you have to call the .next() method by its object reference, like so:
     ```js
     //gen(), A.K.A the generator function, will return a generator object rather than executing the function's body:
     let iterator = gen();